 Part of the official UK Kennel Club testing scheme in Retriever (Labrador)

-The frameshift insertion in the gene called ABCA4 that causes Stargardt Disease in Labrador retriever is autosomal recessive.
-This means that dogs that carry two copies of the mutation (homozygotes) will almost certainly develop Stargardt Disease during their lives.
-Dogs that carry a single copy of the mutation (also known as carriers or heterozygotes) will not develop Stargardt Disease as a result of the ABCA4 mutation, but they will pass the mutation onto about half of any offspring they have.
-Breeding dogs that will not develop Stargardt Disease should be the breeder’s priority, with a reduction in mutation frequency within the whole breed being the secondary, longer-term target.
+The single nucleotide polymorphism in the gene called CHST6 that causes Macular Corneal Dystrophy in Labrador Retriever is autosomal recessive.
+This means that dogs that carry two copies of the mutation (homozygotes) will almost certainly develop Macular Corneal Dystrophy during their lives.
+Dogs that carry a single copy of the mutation (also known as carriers or heterozygotes) will not develop Macular Corneal Dystrophy as a result of the CHST6 mutation, but they will pass the mutation onto about half of any offspring they have.
+Breeding dogs that will not develop Macular Corneal Dystrophy should be the breeder’s priority, with a reduction in mutation frequency within the whole breed being the secondary, longer-term target.